tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - You have complete control on what data is selected, any attributes can be used and any filters.
 - Scans can be expensive in terms of capacity and time
 - Scan is not efficient for large tables

+### DynamoDB - Consistency Model

+- Storage Nodes - 3 copies of data in 3 AZs
+- One Leader Node - Writes to all 3 copies
+- Writes are always directed at the leader node
+- The Leader node replicates data to the storage nodes
+- Eventually Consistent Reads - Default